Olian04/Recordari/README.md

 });

 const failRecord = RSettings({
-  foo: 5.01, //                     Error: Not a positive integer
+  foo: 5.01, //                     Error: Settings.foo => 5.01 is not a natural number
-  bar: ['c'], //                    Error: 'c' is not in ['a', 'b']
+  bar: ['c'], //                    Error: Settings.bar => 'c' is not in ['a', 'b']
-  biz: { baz: 1.654, boo: 'd' }, // Error: Unexpected key 'boo' on 'Settings.biz'.
+  biz: { baz: 1.654, boo: 'd' }, // Error: Settings.biz => Unexpected key 'boo'.
-  baz: 'hello', //                  Error: Length is not either less than 3 or greater than 9
+  baz: 'hello', //                  Error: Settings.baz => 'hello'.length is not, less than 3, nor greater than 9
-  boz: (a, b, c) => a, //           Error: Does not take exacly 2 arguments that maches /\d$/
+  boz: (a, b, c) => a, //           Error: Settings.boz => Function does not take exacly 2 arguments.
-  hello: 'Record.js' //             Error: Unexpected key 'hello' on 'Settings'.
+  hello: 'Record.js' //             Error: Settings => Unexpected key 'hello'.
 });
 ```